nhscc/problem-statements/2020/bdpa-airports-part-1.md

 * Are unauthenticated users (i.e. don't have to login)
 * Can view, search, and sort through a complete paginated listing of recent and future flights
+  * This applies to *all* flights in the system, including flights not landing at your airport
 * Can book flights by buying tickets
   * Only if they're not on the FAA No Fly List
   * Will get a confirmation number for their flight
+  * You should only allow bookings for flights that are landing at your airport
 * Can view details of a ticket they've purchased
   * Must provide their last name and a confirmation code
   * Can cancel/refund the ticket if the flight has not yet taken off